5 Amazing Health Benefits of Himalayan Salt Lamps

 But, salt lamps can act in another way.
 Skin conditions like eczema can often be caused by the same environmental factors that cause allergies, like dust, or airborne chemicals.

 Salt lamps clean the air and so naturally this will help prevent skin allergies from flaring up.
-They also increase the number of dry salt particles in the air, when this salt lands on your skin it can help prevent bacteria from growing and causing acne out breaks or itchiness.

 However, you need more than just one lamp if you want to improve your skin.
 If skin health is a big issue we recommend you get a salt lamp and also a salt soap bar to go hand in hand, that’s a surefire combo.